nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### 3.4.
 Transaction-related features
 #### 3.4.1. ```add-tx``` - Add a new transaction
->Adds a new transaction to the list
+>Add a new transaction to the list

 Format: ```add-tx /i [ITEM_ID] /b [BORROWER_NAME] /d [DURATION] /c [CREATED_DATE]```